 Peoria, IL 61607

 In addition to serving his constituents on the county board, Paul is a member of the Peoria County Farm Bureau, served on its Board of Directors for six years, and is a graduate of the Bureau's Ag Leaders of Tomorrow program.
+He currently serves on the Tri-County Regional Planning Commission.
 Paul also served on the Limestone Walters Grade School Board, was president of the Peoria County Health Improvement Board for two years, served on his church board, and taught Sunday School.

 Paul attended Illinois Central College.
-He and his wife June have five children and nine grandchildren.
+He and his wife June have five children and fourteen grandchildren.